Evidence-first supplement

 Step One: Clarify the Actual Goal

-Clarifying the purpose helps determine whether supplementation meaningfully fits the situation—or whether another approach may be more appropriate.
+Clarifying the reason helps determine whether supplementation meaningfully fits the current need, or whether another approach may be more appropriate first.

 Step Two: Consider Whether a Defined Need Exists